Thursday, August 18

 4. Mississippi Interactive Notebook by Carole Marsh

-Parents/caretakers be sure books are child friendly before reading them to your child/children.
+Parents/caretakers, be sure books are child-friendly before reading them to your child/children.

-You can Click here to purchase the 50 states workbook on Amazon.
+You can Click here to purchase the 50 States workbook on Amazon.

-You can also utilize the 50 States tab at the top of my page to find all the 50 states post in one convenient place.
+You can also use the 50 States tab at the top of my page to find all the 50 states' posts in one convenient place.

 Tune in next week to learn some really cool facts about Missouri!
 Thank you for reading my post!!
-“Just one small positive thought in the morning can change your whole day.”-Dalai Lama
+“Just one small positive thought in the morning can change your whole day.”-Dalai Lama.

 Check these free printables out: